yichuanma95/max-and-ruby-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.4.

+## Setup

+Run `npm install` to install all packages that this project uses.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.